 Demise Of the Soong Dynasty

 At this time, Emperor Duzong died, and his four year old son, Emperor Gongdi (Zhao Xian, reign 1274-1275), was made emperor in AD 1275.
-Mongols sent Shi Tianze and Boyan (Bayan, grandson of Subetei) on a full campaign against Song.
+Mongols sent Shi Tianze and Boyan (Bayan, grandson of Subetei) on a full campaign against Soong.
 Shi Tianze died on route.
 Bayan ordered that A-zu head the first column and depart for the Yangtze from Xiangyang, with Lu Wenhuan as fore-runner general; 2nd column was to be headed by Mang-wu departing from Yangzhou, with Liu Zheng as forerunner general.
-Bayan took over numerous cities on the way, slaughtered one town, and killed and captured numerous Song generals.
+Bayan took over numerous cities on the way, slaughtered one town, and killed and captured numerous Soong generals.
 Soong Dowager Empress Xie-shi had no choice but to rely on Jia Sidao for fighting the Mongols.
-More Song generals surrendered, including Fan Wenhu in Sichuan, Chen Yi in Huangzhou (Huanggang area, Hubei).
+More Soong generals surrendered, including Fan Wenhu in Sichuan, Chen Yi in Huangzhou (Huanggang area, Hubei).
 Hearing Liu Zheng had passed away, Jia Sidao had a short ecstasy and led an army of about 130,000 against the Mongols, but he was defeated on the Yangtze River.
 Jiangsu areas, around the Yangtze, including Zhenjiang and Jiangying, were deserted in face of Mongol attacks.
 Jia Sidao sent an emissary to Bayan for peace, but met with declination.
-Jia Sidao requested with dowager empress for relocation of Song capital, but Empress Xie-shi refused to move.
+Jia Sidao requested with dowager empress for relocation of Soong capital, but Empress Xie-shi refused to move.